- Editing Plant Information Overview

 You can set a new color symbol by clicking the thumbnail.
 See our Color Render page for details.

 Clicking the Color Render thumbnail image will open the Plant Colorization dialog box.
-There, you can select a new color symbol for the plant (if desired).
+There, you can select a new color symbol for the plant if you want.

-Click SketchUp to see the 3D SketchUp symbol currently assigned to the plant.
+Click 3D to see the 3D symbol currently assigned to the plant for use in Revit®, SketchUp, or Rhino.

-If you have yet to assign a SketchUp symbol to the plant, the thumbnail will be blank.
+If you have yet to assign a 3D symbol to the plant, the thumbnail will be blank.

-Clicking the SketchUp thumbnail will open the Select Symbol dialog box, where you can assign a SketchUp symbol to the plant from within CAD.
+Clicking the 3D thumbnail will open the Select Symbol dialog box, where you can assign a 3D symbol to the plant from within CAD.
+That symbol will then be assigned to the selected plant if you import your plan into a 3D platform.

 Accounting for Existing Plants on Your Site